 - Use correspondence analysis to visualize the data.
-To avoid to many variables, only plot the families grcyn, com, co, vi, ac, cy, grresto and ru. - Which family would you expect to find at which site with high probability? - The dependency of grass on some environmental factors is rather linear than unimodal.
+To avoid to many variables, only plot the families grcyn, com, co, vi, ac, cy, grresto and ru and only the first 20 sites. - Which family would you expect to find at which site with high probability? - The dependency of grass on some environmental factors is rather linear than unimodal.
 Let's see whether PCA does a better job.
 Apply PCA to the same data set (and same variables) and compare the PCA biplots with the respective CA biplots.